hughsk/s3-sync/README.md

 * `concurrency`: The maximum amount of files to upload concurrently.
 * `headers`: Additional headers to include on each file.

+You can also store your local cache in S3, provided you pass the following options, and use `getCache` and `putCache` (see below) before/after uploading:

+* `cacheDest`: the path to upload your cache backup to in S3.
+* `cacheSrc`: the local, temporary, text file to stream to before uploading to S3.

 If you want more control over the files and their locations that you're uploading, you can write file objects directly to the stream, e.g.: